makrai/notes/kopiczko2310-VeRA-vector-rand-proj-lora.md

   * significantly lowers the hardware barrier for finetuning by reducing the need for gradient calculation and optimizer state maintenance for most parameters
-  * can also work with quantized model weights (Dettmers+ 2023), reducing the requirements even further.
-Furthermore, LoRA modules are
+  * can also work with quantized model weights (Dettmers+ 2023), reducing the requirements even further
   * easily swappable, making task-switching efficient and less resource-intensive
   * no additional inference time cost when deployed,